thoom/svntools/README.md

 	svndiff -r 10301 (same as svndiff -r 10300:10301) svndiff --revision 10301

-	To get a detailed view of changes between revisions: svndiff -r 10210:10301
+	To get a summary of changes between revisions: svndiff -r 10210:10301
 	svndiff --revision 10210:10301

-	To get a summary of difference between revisions: svndiff --revision 10301 --summary
+	To get a detailed view of changes between revisions: svndiff --revision 10301 --details

 ### svnmerge